- 2 tablespoons olive oil

 - 3/4 cup coarsely grated fresh Parmesan

-- Heat the oil in a large nonreactive skillet over high heat.
-Add the onions, garlic, and basil, and sautÈ for 3 minutes.
-Stir in the rice and sautÈ for 1 minute.
+Heat the oil and 1 tablespoon of the butter in a large nonreactive skillet over high heat.
+Add the onions, garlic, and basil, and sauté until softened, 4 to 6 minutes.
+Stir in the rice and sauté, stirring frequently, for 1 to 2 minutes, until opaque.

-- Note: Cooked Artichokes: Bring 2 quarts of water to a boil in a nonreactive pan.
+Note: Cooked Artichokes: Bring 2 quarts of water to a boil in a nonreactive pan.
 Add 2 large, trimmed artichokes; 2 lemons, cut in half, squeezed in and the peels added; 4 bay leaves; and 1 tablespoon salt.
-Cover, reduce the heat to low, and simmer until tender, or until the artichoke base can be easily pierced with the tip of a knife, for about 25 minutes.
+Cover, reduce the heat to low, and simmer until tender, or until the artichoke base can be easily pierced with the tip of a knife, about 25 minutes.
 Remove the artichokes and allow them to cool.
-If you want to prepare these up to 2 daysahead, toss them with a little olive oil or submerge them in the chilled cooking liquid.
+If you want to prepare these in advance (up to 2 days ahead), toss them with a little olive oil or submerge them in the chilled cooking liquid.
 Refrigerate in an airtight container